-PG&E warns of power shutoffs to lower wildfire risks
+PG&E shuts power to some to lower wildfire risks

 Once power is shut off, PG&E said its crews will inspect every de-energized line before they restore power, a process that can keep the lights out for days even after conditions improve.

-The precautionary outages could inconvenience hundreds of thousands of customers while endangering some who depend on electricity.
+The precautionary outages could inconvenience customers while endangering some who depend on electricity.

 Last week, state regulators approved allowing utilities to cut off electricity when fire risk is extremely high.
 The California Public Utilities Commission said utilities must do a better job educating and notifying the public, particularly those with disabilities and others who are vulnerable, and ramp up preventive efforts, such as clearing brush and installing fire-resistant poles.